samuelnovaes/plot-it/README.md

 # Plot It
-Render advanced charts using Node.js.
+Plot advanced charts in Node.js.
 Plot It uses [plotly.js](https://plot.ly/javascript/).

 ### With hot reload!